 Sarah said other players in the market have tried to do what the business has done, but haven’t matched it.

-She said: “No-one to has a device that has high-definition video imaging, the ability to image multiple retinal layers and the ability to provide an entire retinal-imaging solution.
+She said: “We’ve not seen anyone make a handheld product that has high-definition video imaging like ours, whilst also having the ability to image multiple retinal layers in the same device.

 “Certainly not at the price point we operate.
 We have some truly brilliant people working for us and they are the reason we are here today.”